pantheon-systems/documentation/source/docs/articles/sites/domains/setting-up-a-domain-with-godaddy.md

 After you've purchased your domain name, follow the instructions below.

+## Add Your Domain to Pantheon

+1. Log in to your site's Dashboard and select the **Live** environment tab.
+2. Click the **Domains / SSL** tab.
+3. Enter the custom domain name for your site, and click **Add domain to the Live environment**.
+Both the domain and the www subdomain will be added.
+4. Click **Show recommended DNS records** to get the required DNS values needed in the next section.

 ## Configure Domain Settings

 1. Sign in to your account at GoDaddy.com.
 2. Click **Manage** next to Domains.
 3. Click the gear icon, and choose **Manage DNS**.
-3. Enter the **A record** or **CNAME** for your domain.
-Make sure to enter the IP address or the CNAME to point your domain to Pantheon.
-For more information, see [Going Live](/docs/articles/going-live/).
+3. Edit the existing **A record** for the bare domain (non-www) with the IP address provided in the Pantheon Dashboard.
+Create a **CNAME** record for the www subdomain using the destination provided by Pantheon.
+For more information, see [Domains and SSL Tool](/docs/articles/sites/domains).

 <div class="alert alert-warning" role="alert">
 <strong>Note</strong>: If you have SSL enabled on your site, you have been given a unique IP address.
 Point the A record to this IP address.</div>

-## Add Your Domain to Pantheon

-1. Log in to your site's Dashboard and select the **Live** environment tab.
-2. Click the **Domains / SSL** tab.
-3. Enter the custom domain name for your site, and click **Add domain to the Live environment**.